adnan-alam/adnan-alam.github.io/_posts/2017-12-9-datetime.md

 I hope from this post you’ve got some hints how to use datetime module.
 To explore more , check out the official documentation: https://docs.python.org/3/library/datetime.html  and also this video tutorial from Corey Schafer : https://www.youtube.com/watch?v=eirjjyP2qcQ&index=15&list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7 .
 Actually , what I’ve written so far in this post is that what I’ve learned from his tutorial.

-Any kind of question occurs in your mind regarding this post you can comment that below.
+Any kind of question occurs in your mind regarding this post, you can comment that below.
 Thanks!